 - Dellon 3 Persistent paresthesia and significant weakness with or without intrinsic muscular atrophy

 Current conservative treatment guidelines for cubital tunnel syndrome are nerve gliding exercises, activity modification, and orthotic use.
+It is also common to use the cubital tunnel syndrome splint.

 In the Weeds: